Devzard/TicTacToe-AI-bot/README.md

 # Tic-Tac-Toe AI bot

-A bot for Tic-Tac-Toe that uses reinforcement learning.
+A bot for Tic-Tac-Toe that uses deep reinforcement learning.

 ## Additional